This post may contain affiliate links. Read our disclosure policy here.

 How to Make Chicken Caprese Salad

 Build the salad base in one large salad bowl or four individual plates.
-Top with the other salad ingredients and at the end, slice the chicken and place it on top. - Drizzle the dressing
+Top with the other salad ingredients, slice the chicken and place it on top, and drizzle with vinaigrette.

-A major component of a Caprese Salad is the tomatoes, and while the traditional Caprese salad uses heirlooms, steak tomatoes, or Roma tomatoes, grape and cherry tomatoes can also be used since they are sweet and available year-round.
+A major component of a Caprese Salad is the tomatoes, and while the traditional recipe uses heirlooms, steak tomatoes, or Roma tomatoes, grape and cherry tomatoes can also be used since they are sweet and available year-round.

-A salad that has a lot of toppings and textures like this Chicken Caprese Salad recipe pairs great with vinaigrettes like citrus vinaigrettes, a maple dijon vinaigrette, red wine vinaigrette, Champagne vinaigrette, or a Balsamic vinaigrette.
-Their acidic base balances out the sweetness from the other ingredients, like tomatoes, cheese, and avocado.
+A salad that has a lot of toppings and textures, like this one, pairs great with vinaigrettes like citrus vinaigrette, a maple Dijon vinaigrette, red wine vinaigrette, Champagne vinaigrette, or a Balsamic vinaigrette.
+Their acidic base balances out the sweetness from the other ingredients.

 Leftovers make a terrific healthy office lunch the next day.
 The key to keeping grilled chicken salad leftovers fresh is not to toss the lettuce with the salad dressing; only drizzle what you need onto each plate.
 This way, you can save leftovers in a meal prep container, the vinaigrette in a small dressing container, which you’ll drizzle over the salad just before eating.